TheCringekeeper/Philosophers/README.md

 • You can’t have more than 10 ms between the death of a philosopher and when it will print its death.

-• Again, philosophers should avoid to die!
+• Again, philosophers should avoid dying!
 ```